 Step 3.
 Import Camera Photo

-To start importing the camera photo in AutoCAD, in the Raster Tools panel, click on the Import Camera Photo command.
+To start importing the camera photo in CAD, in the Raster Tools panel, click on the Import Camera Photo command.
+Alternatively, type in the PXV_IMPORT_PHOTO command in the command line.

 You will be prompted to locate the photo you want to import.